supahgreg/tt-rss-web-static/docs/Plugins.md

 ##### FreshRSS / Google Reader API Plugin

-Use any RSS app or client that supports either the FreshRSS or Google Reader API
+Use any RSS app or client that supports either the FreshRSS or Google Reader API.

 https://github.com/eric-pierce/freshapi